What are steroids?

-- Glucocorticoids such as cortisol control carbohydrate, fat and protein metabolism and reduce inflammation through several different mechanisms.
+- Glucocorticoids such as cortisol.
+These control carbohydrate, fat, and protein metabolism and reduce inflammation through several different mechanisms.

-- Mineralocorticoids such as aldosterone control electrolyte and total body water levels, primarily by causing sodium retention in the kidneys.
+- Mineralocorticoids such as aldosterone.
+These control electrolyte and total body water levels, primarily by causing sodium retention in the kidneys.

 Why are corticosteroids prescribed?